-My wedding coverage is unlimited.
+My most popular wedding coverage is unlimited.
 I’m there for as long as you need me, so there’s no need to worry about additional charges.
 Following the wedding, if you are having an album, we meet again at my home to go through the photos and choose the ones for your album.
 I even provide lunch and prosecco.
 During the pandemic, these meetings moved online.
 I now offer a choice.
 If we meet online, you still get the same level of attention – but you have to make your own lunch.

 The most rewarding part of the entire process for me, is the reaction of the couple when they see their album for the first time.
 This is my business, so I need to make money, but that one moment is the reason I do it.

 What is the No. 1 photo that you think every couple should take?